jenkinsci/gradle-jte-plugin/README.md

+> The Jenkins Templating Engine has been marked for adoption

 # Gradle JTE Plugin

 This gradle plugin packages a library source for the [Jenkins Templating Engine](https://github.com/jenkinsci/templating-engine-plugin) into a Jenkins Plugin.